seanf316/PC-Haven/README.md

 ### **Frameworks and Tools Used**

 1. [Django](https://www.djangoproject.com/)
-   - Django was used as the main python framework in the development of this project
+   - Django was used as the main Python framework in the development of this project
 1. [Bootstrap](https://blog.getbootstrap.com/)
    - Bootstrap was used for general layout and spacing requirements for the site.
 1. [ElephantSQL](https://www.elephantsql.com/)